 The fundamental role of probiotics ( good bacteria) is to maintain a healthy balance in your body.
 They help to keep you healthy by supporting your immunity and controlling inflammation.
 The complex community of microorganisms in your gut is called the gut microbiome.
 It comprises bacteria, fungi, and viruses and is home to an ecosystem of 500 bacterial species according to a study by Harvard Medical School.
-The majority of the gut microbiome is found in your large intestine and the gut flora performs many vital health functions such as producing vitamins including vitamin K and B vitamins.
+The majority of the gut microbiome is found in your large intestine and the gut flora performs many vital health functions such as producing vitamins including vitamins K and B vitamin.

 Health benefits of probiotics

 Gut bacteria play a vital role in metabolism which is involved in regulating appetite to energy production and improving digestion.
 They help you feel fuller for a longer time, burn more calories, and store less fat.
 They help in better absorption of nutrients.

 Help balance healthy bacteria in your digestive system

 They help to add good bacteria to your digestive tract which creates a balance between healthy bacteria and pathogens and aids to fight off inflammations and gut-related disorders.

 Research shows taking probiotics helps to enhance the symptoms of mental health disorders such as stress, anxiety, etc.

 Probiotics support healthy digestion

 They can aid with the digestion of fiber-rich carbohydrates called prebiotics.
 The gut bacteria create short-chain fatty acids such as butyrate that serve as fuel for the cells which strengthens the barrier of the intestines.
 It ultimately helps to promote good health.